OpenTTD/nile-tools/README.md

-# Nile Import tool
+# Nile tools

-This tool imports OpenTTD's language files into `nile` JSON files.
+This repository contains various of tools to help `nile` with importing/exporting OpenTTD's language files.

 ## Importing english